Matchstic/depthmapper/README.md

 AANet is an optionally supported algorithm, and as such you don't need PyTorch installed if you don't plan to use it.

-If you do want it, you'll want to download the pre-trained model for it.
-This can be downloaded from [here](https://github.com/haofeixu/aanet/blob/master/MODEL_ZOO.md), then placed into `./models`.
+If you do want it, you'll want to download a pre-trained model for it.
+These can be downloaded from [here](https://github.com/haofeixu/aanet/blob/master/MODEL_ZOO.md), then placed into `./models`.
+Make sure to update `settings.conf` to the name of the model you wish to use.

 ### Output